AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingDynamicAnomalyDetectionModel.md

 ## Anomaly Detection

-In order for us to check for unusual activities, we will have to rely on the training cost by calling train() function.

-But first, we need to understand on how to set a proper cost threshold to filter out unusual activities.
+Before we get through the code, we first need to understand on how to set a proper cost threshold to filter out unusual activities.

 * When you set the cost threshold very high, this will detect the "blatant" cheating.